awang02/MKS21X-FinalProject/README.md

 1/8/18
 Geena: I coded how each cell will keep track of the number of neighboring cells with mines (aka the mineNum): for each mine that gets placed, the mineNum of the surrounding cells increase by 1 (Board class class mineNumPlus from the Cell class).
 To eliminate all the edge cases and exception errors arising with this system, I coded 2 extra buffer rows and columns which will never have mines and never show up on the printed board the user will interact with.
 I coded the toString and toStringDebug methods and later updated the Board's toString to compensate for the extra buffer rows and columns.

+1/9/18
+Geena: I coded a helper function for the Board constructor called neighborMineNumsPlus.
+Also began the generic constructor that can take in any amount of numbers, I also added some exceptions there where it was applicable.
+Then I added a bunch of test cases, some of them still don't work which needs to be fixed.